osjunior/objective-c-conventions/README.md

 ## Categories

+ * Prefer categories on `Foundation` classes to helper methods.
  * Categories should be named for the sort of functionality they provide.
 Don't create umbrella categories.
  * Category methods should always be prefixed.
  * If you need to expose private methods for subclasses or unit testing, create a class extension named `Class+Private`.